-Currently, Blizzard is facing the community's backlash against the new "Worgen racial mounts", which are actually a copy and paste job on some Human horse mount models minus the saddles, that were announced to be included in the 4.3 patch.
-This post explains perfectly why the community is so up in arms over the decision.
+Blizzard faced an intense community backlash against the new "Worgen racial mounts", which are actually a copy and paste job on some Human horse mount models minus the saddles, that were announced to be included in the 4.3 patch.

-The backdraft has reached critical status after, at blizzcon 2011, Samwise Didler and Greg "Corpsegrinder" made a song towards the alliance that was little more than a string of homophobic insults and telling alliance to commit suicide, Community manager Bashiok tried to pass it off as being "Just a joke, not to be taken seriously", which made matters worse, blizzard has since owed up to this and publicly apologized for it.
+At Blizzcon 2011, Samwise Didler and Greg "Corpsegrinder", during an Elite Tauren Chieftain performance, played a video that bashed the Alliance using a string of homophobic insults and telling Alliance to commit suicide.
+Community manager Bashiok tried to pass it off as being "Just a joke, not to be taken seriously", which made matters worse.
+Blizzard has since owed up to this and publicly apologized for it.

 Developer statements that, in Mists of Pandaria, Garrosh will be overthrown as Warchief, with Thrall taking his place, have been met with considerable scorn from players.
 Among others, complaints often came from fans who are sick of Thrall being, by their view, a Spotlight StealingCreator's Pet, and Alliance players who are angry that they were forced to work with Thrall on numerous occasions throughout Cataclysm because Blizzard was trying so hard(to varying degrees of success, depending on who you ask) to make him a neutral character, only for it to be implied that Thrall will immediately be returning to the Warchief seat with absolutely no repercussions for leaving the Horde in Cataclysm.
 The specific reactions varied between straight-up hatred for Thrall, to numerous discussions over who would be a better option for Warchief, with Vol'jin and Saurfang being popular options.
 However, some later posts indicate that Blizzard may have changed their minds about that decision.